babylonhealth/ios-playbook/Cookbook/Proposals/Comments.md

 ## Alternatives considered
 1. Leave the StyleGuide as it is, aka. reject this proposal.
 2. Modify the list of good comments.
+Maybe we don't agree on everything in this proposal but we like part of it.